stormearthandlava/stormearthandlava.github.io/guide/general/stats.md

 ---
 title: Stats
 layout: page
-last_update: 2021-11-15 09:00:00
+last_update: 2022-02-25 09:00:00
-game_version: 9.1.5 Shadowlands
+game_version: 9.2 Shadowlands
 toc: true
 ---

 Due to the fact that different Legendaries, Talents, and different Soulbinds prefer different stats, giving a "one fits all" sort of BiS gear list is a nearly impossible task.
-For that reason we still recommend **sim**ming **yourself** and comparing specific pieces of gear to each other.
+For that reason we still recommend **simming yourself** and comparing specific pieces of gear to each other.
 The following Stat Ratios should give you a general idea what to go for and which items to target.

 ## Stat ratios